 - Medical Insurance: GNCC Racing does not provide medical insurance for competitors, and we urge you not to compete without it.
 Medical insurance is the sole responsibility of the competitor.

 - Pit Crews: Riders are responsible for the actions of their entire pit crew.

-- Production Rule: OEM motor and matching frame combination model required (matching year NOT required).
+- Production Rule: OEM drive unit and matching frame combination model required (matching year NOT required).
 Electric conversion kits and after-market frames are prohibited.
-Once qualified for the meet the bike’s frame may not be replaced.
+Once qualified for the meet the bicycle’s frame may not be replaced.

 - Pedals must be fully operable.

 - Non-production electronic devices designed specifically for traction control are prohibited.
 This includes sensors that can determine front wheel speed and any electronic control to the brake systems.

 - Adequate and operating front and rear wheel brakes required.

 - Studded tires are prohibited.